Braw Bagpipe Tuner

 External Microphones

 The Braw Tuner uses the default microphone for your device.
-In a typical phone/tablet this is the inbuilt microphone, and the tuner should work well with this.
+In a typical phone/tablet this is the inbuilt microphone, which in modern times are of high quality, and the tuner works very well with this.

 In general, if you attach a compatible external microphone to your device, this becomes the default microphone, and the tuner will automatically switch to the using the new mic.
 This is standard behaviour on Apple/Google devices, and nothing related to the tuner app.